divyamakkar0/JAXformer/README.md

 ## Acknowledgements

 This guide was written by Aditya Makkar, Divya Makkar, and Chinmay Jindal.
 The website uses a Distill-style Jekyll theme created by https://github.com/alshedivat/al-folio.
 The idea of the blog is inspired by https://jax-ml.github.io/scaling-book/ and the work of [Andrej Karpathy](https://x.com/karpathy).
-The [TRC](https://sites.research.google/trc/about/) was used to provide the compute needed.
+Google's [TRC](https://sites.research.google/trc/about/) was used to provide the compute needed.